kahlow/YTC-Dev-PreCourse/variables/variables.md

     3
     5

 Variables are just containers for your data.
 You can change their contents whenever you want.
 This is a very valuable function of programming.
 You’ll use it in every program.

+###Clean code tip
+You should name your variables as descriptively as possible.
+For example, if you're creating a variable to store the name of a person, the variable should be called something like *name* or *personName*.

+###Naming conventions
+It's good to get into the habit of using camel case.
+Your variables should start with a lower case word and any additional word should be uppercased.

+Examples

+    firstName
+    lastName
+    camelCaseIsGood

 ##Types